Microchip-MPLAB-Harmony/reference_apps/apps/sam_e54_xpro/same54_ftp_server/readme.md

 - The path of file for sending/receiving in the host(client) would be c:/users/local pc account.
 By going to this location and verify the downloaded file from the FTP server (SAM E54 Xpro board).

 #### Output
--Once FTP server application is programmed in the SAM E54 xpro board, The initialization status of the TCP/IP stack is seen in the tera term window, also file system mounting status and GMAC IP address are listed in tera term console.
+-Once FTP server application is programmed in the SAM E54 Xplained Pro Evaluation Kit, The initialization status of the TCP/IP stack is seen in the tera term window, also file system mounting status and GMAC IP address are listed in tera term console.
 Please make sure the tera term baud rate to be 115200 for seeing the output properly.

 - <img src = "images/teraterm_server_output.png" width="700" height="170" align="middle">